libp2p/rust-libp2p/floodsub/README.md

 # Floodsub

-> A flooding PubSub system.
+> A flooding PubSub system for p2p messaging.

 PubSub is a work in progress, with [`floodsub`](https://github.com/libp2p/go-floodsub/) as an initial protocol.
 Research on `gossipsub` (which is implemented in Go [here](https://github.com/libp2p/go-floodsub/pull/67)) is underway and work on it for Rust is planned to be started soon.
+Floodsub broadcasts a message to all peers and subscribes to all peers for messages of a topic.
+In gossipsub, a peer maintains a list of other peers to dial and listen to (as a host) messages for a particular topic.

 For the specification, see [here](https://github.com/libp2p/specs/tree/master/pubsub).